-with the positive constant $C_{\iota_{\sigma, q}}$ defined as in \eqref{eq:78a}.
-By the triangle inequality on the preceding expression, we obtain the desired result. \end{proof}
+with the positive constant $C_{\iota_{\sigma, q}}$ defined by \eqref{eq:78a}.
+By applying the triangle inequality on the preceding expression, we obtain the desired result. \end{proof}

 As the energy derivative $E(t)$ is known, estimating the derivative of $L(t)$ requires that of the auxiliary term $G(t)$.
-This estimate is established in the result presented below. \begin{proposition} Let $\sigma$ satisfy either (WD) or (SD), and assume \eqref{eq:72} holds.
-Then, for any regular solution $u$ of System \eqref{eq:p1}, we have the following:
+This estimate is established in the result presented below. \begin{proposition} Let $\sigma$ be (WD) or (SD), and assume that \eqref{eq:72} holds.
+Then, for any regular solution $u$ of system \eqref{eq:p1}, we have the following estimate:

 \end{proposition}

 \begin{proof} Firstly, we have: